-I became a believer in Jesus many years ago, and have been one of his followers ever since.
-One of the first things I did after becoming a believer in Jesus was to purchase my first Bible; before that, I had never owned a Bible, nor had I ever read anything from the Bible.
+I became a follower of Jesus many years ago, and have been one of his followers ever since.
+One of the first things I did after becoming Jesus’ follower was to purchase my first Bible; before that, I had never owned a Bible, nor had I ever read anything from the Bible.
 I read through the entire Bible within just a few days after purchasing it.
-I became enthralled by the Bible and over time came to understand that the Bible is God’s final, written revelation of Himself to humanity.
+I became enthralled by the Bible and over time came to understand that the Bible is God’s final, complete, written revelation of Himself to humanity.
 Since that first reading, I have read completely through the Bible over 100 times; I’m not attempting to impress you.
 I have simply come to believe Jesus’ clear statement: “People need more than food to satisfy them and to stay alive.
 They must feed on every word that God speaks.”
 (Matthew 4: 4, paraphrased)

-In Hope For All, Gerry writes about ten “Anchors” or reasons why God (and the Bible) offers hope for all humanity.
+In Hope For All, Gerry writes about ten “Anchors” or reasons why God–by means of the Bible–offers hope for all humanity.
 Recently, I have had occasion to teach some supplemental information about four of those anchors.
 Even more recently, Holy Spirit asked me to prepare some teaching about all ten anchors.
-What you are reading right now is my fourth supplemental teaching about those ten reasons Gerry writes about in his book.
+What you are reading right now is my fourth supplemental teaching about those ten reasons Gerry wrote about in his book.

 Anchor Four in Gerry’s book is essentially about Greek words having to do with time and eternity that have been largely mistranslated into English, creating much teaching based upon those words that simply is not true.
 Gerry does a masterful job of explaining what the Greek words really mean.
 If one were to go through Anchor Four, and write in the margins of one’s Bible the correct English definitions of each Greek word where they appear in the Bible, much confusion about God’s purposes for humanity in the afterlife could be completely clarified.